Setup a code¶

 You will be asked for:

-- label: A label to refer to this code.
+Label: A label to refer to this code.
 Note: this label is not enforced to be unique.
 However, if you try to keep it unique, at least within the same computer, you can use it later to refer and use to your code.
-Otherwise, you need to remember its ID or UUID.
+Otherwise, you need to remember its

 CalculationFactoryfunction.
 To get the list of all available Calculation plugin strings, use the

-- Remote computer name: The computer name as on which the code resides, as configured and stored in the AiiDA database
+Remote computer name: The computer name on which the code resides, as configured and stored in the AiiDA database.

-- Remote absolute path: The (full) absolute path of the code executable on the remote machine
+Remote absolute path: The (full) absolute path of the code executable on the remote machine, including the name of the executable.

 module load intelmpi